pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-game-hacking.md

 **Tool:** [il2cpp-dumper](https://github.com/Perfare/Il2CppDumper)

 Run il2cpp-dumper on `GameAssembly.dll` and the `global-metadata.dat` file (in the il2cpp-data folder).
 It will dump:
-- `dump.cs` - Class structures and function signatures (not actual code, just declarations)
+- `dump.cs` - Class structures and function signatures (not actual code, just declarations) and offsets
+- `il2cpp.h` - Structure information header file
-- `script.json` - Offsets for everything
+- `script.json` - For ida.py, ghidra.py and Il2CppBinaryNinja

 Now you can use these offsets in Cheat Engine or write a C++ external/internal cheat.

-**Don't use il2cpp-inspector.** It's outdated. il2cpp-dumper is the standard.
+**Don't use [il2cpp-inspector](https://github.com/djkaty/Il2CppInspector).** It's outdated as hell. il2cpp-dumper is the standard.

 Example: You want to find the player's health.
 Look in `dump.cs` for the `PlayerHealth` class.
 Find the offset.
 Use that offset in your cheat.